-In another instance of trial, after cross examining the other party, the opposing counsel suddenly called a recess.
+In another instance of trial (family law), after cross examining the other party, the opposing counsel suddenly called a recess.

 After 7 years of never being able to get a dime out of the ex, who had already filed bankruptcy, my client, having previously used 3 different lawyers, [w/o a good result], ended up contacting attorney herein --- for trial.

-The opposing attorney stopped the trial and offered a combo of about $23,000 combined cash/property $100,000, and attorney fees of $6,000.
+The opposing attorney stopped the trial after attorney herein--- spotted a bankruptcy fraud during the trial, based upon the husband's testimony; and husband's attorney offered a combo to wife, of about $23,000 combined cash/property $100,000, and attorney fees of $6,000.
 This likely meant that if they had NOT stopped the trial, my client would had gotten spousal, but we would have had to chase him forever across the USA to get it.
 Client elected to take the offer.
 Because attorney herein cornered the ex spouse on the stand for what appeared to be potential bankruptcy fraud, the rest is history......

-Normally the civil case has much less burden of proof, so finding the husband only 60% and not 100% evidently meant, jury wanted to punish the girlfriend because they took 40% and assigned it-- NOT-- to the husband.
+Normally the civil case has a lower burden of proof, so finding the husband only 60% and not 100% evidently meant, jury wanted to punish the girlfriend because they took 40% and assigned it-- NOT-- to the husband.
 This verdict was reported in Verdict Search, a national reporting source for large verdicts nationwide.
 Counsel representing the girlfriend was from insurance defense firm.

 Currently, the former wife has not been able to collect much on the verdict [of millions] after paying fees/costs and it is anticipated she will not be able to collect in the future.
 Very interesting case, which also involved animals (pet dogs) owned by the husband/son.
 Son was stabbed when father went to check on condition of dogs; father claims son ran into the knife by lunging forward.